dmbarbour/glas/docs/GlasCLI.md

 I envision users mostly 'living within' a live-coded glas system instead of using lots of 'glas' commands on a command line.
 Instead of running specific applications on the command line, user actions would manipulate a live coding environment, adding and removing active 'applications' at runtime.
 This seems feasible via [REPL or Notebook interface](GlasNotebooks.md).

 ## Built-in Tooling

 The glas executable might provide a variety of associated tools:

 * `--config` - initialize, inspect, or rewrite a configuration.
-Might support debug evaluation of configuration properties, pretty-printing results, or writing binary output to stdout.
+Might support debug evaluation of configuration properties, pretty-printing results, or extracting binary values to stdout.
 * `--module` - operations to inspect the module system, e.g. browse modules, or ensure a module compiles or passes tests without running it.
 * `--db` - browse the persistent key-value database, continuously watch for changes, or even perform changes manually.
 * `--cache` - summarize, inspect, invalidate, or clear the cache.